komarovd95/stale-dependencies-gradle-plugin/README.md

 This plugin contains master-task `checkStaleDependencies` that depends on all `check*StaleDependencies` tasks.
 You should use this task if you want to fail your build in case of rules violations.

+All `check*StaleDependencies` tasks support caching and incremental builds.